apache/cordova-docs/docs/en/edge/guide/cli/index.md

 ## View the App in a Browser

-Since the application uses web-based components, you can often use a standard web browser to preview different platforms' instances for your project.
-For example, run this command to preview the iOS
+Since the application uses web-based components, you can often use a standard web browser to preview them directly from the source _www_ directory.
+For example, run this command to preview the application:
-application:

     $ cordova serve ios